-Behavioral marketing has changed all of that.
+Behavioral marketing has changed the way we market.
 But what should you know about it, and how do you get started?
 Let’s take a closer look.

 What is Behavioral Marketing?

-Rather than throwing a bunch of ads at consumers and hope some of the marketing message sticks, behavioral marketing takes all the available information — browsing and search history, IPs and cookies — and uses it to build a more definitive profile of the user, and then tailor marketing messages accordingly.
+Rather than throwing a bunch of ads at consumers and hope some of the marketing message sticks, behavioral marketing takes information like browsing and search history, IPs, and cookies and uses this information to build a definitive profile of the user, and then tailor marketing messages accordingly.

-As the consumer visits more pages, browses more products or lingers on certain coupons, deals and offers will become more targeted and precise.
-The more information an ad network has, for example, the narrower they can define an ad’s segmentation to reach the right people at the right time.
+As the consumer visits pages, browses products, or lingers on certain coupons, offers become more targeted and precise.
+The more information an ad network has, the better they can define an ad’s behavioral segmentation to reach the right people at the right time.

-Ingenious, right?
-But actually seeing behavioral marketing in practice can really stoke the fire in terms of generating new ideas.
-Rather than just give you examples, however, we’ve gone a step further to list out some of the best tools you can use to get started with behavioral marketing as well.
+Actually seeing behavioral marketing in practice can really stoke the fire in terms of generating new ideas.
+Rather than provide a few examples, however, I will also share the best tools you can use to get started in behavioral marketing.

-- Select “Display Network Only” (click here if you want to set up a remarketing campaign for the Search network)
+- Select “Display” (click here if you want to set up a remarketing campaign for the Search network)

 - Click Save and Continue